Robust Regulation of Firms' Access to Consumer Data: Results

-\end{proof} I defer the proof of the ``if'' part to Appendix \ref{A}, and provide a brief sketch here.
-The goal is to construct a feasible segmentation that yields a consumer surplus strictly greater than $u^*$.
+I defer the proof of the if part of Theorem~\ref{theorem:characterization-UD} to Appendix~\ref{sec:proofs-UD} and provide a brief sketch here.
+The goal is to construct a feasible segmentation that yields a consumer surplus greater than $u^*$ for any $f$ that satisfies $f_s<\bar{\lambda}$ for some $s$.
 Since $f \in WC$, the process is straightforward: in the segment $s$ where $f_s < \bar{\lambda}$, pack as many consumers as needed with valuations lower than $v_{i^*}$.
-Ensure that the price in $s$ is less than the uniform monopoly price while maintaining a positive mass of consumers with valuations higher or equal to $v_{i^*}$, who enjoy a positive surplus.
-The condition $f_s < \bar{\lambda}$ ensures the feasibility of such segmentation.
-Additionally, by Corollary \ref{corollary:corollary3} the prices in the other segments must be lower or equal to $v_{i^*}$.
+Ensure that the price is less than $v_{i^*}$ while maintaining a positive mass of consumers who enjoy a positive surplus.
+The condition $f_s < \bar{\lambda}$ ensures the feasibility of such segment.
+Additionally, by Corollary~\ref{coro:prices}, the prices in the other segments must be lower or equal to $v_{i^*}$.
 Therefore, consumer surplus must exceed $u^*$.

-The next corollary gives sufficient and necessary conditions under which the set of databases that never yield lower consumer surplus than $u^*$, and sometimes strictly higher consumer surplus than $u^*$ is non-empty, whenever these conditions are satisfied this set coincides with the set of undominated databases that yield the maximum worst-case consumer surplus.